BIOS1140/BIOS1140.github.io/docs/Exercise7.md

 <img src="Exercise7_files/figure-html/unnamed-chunk-22-1.png" width="672" />

-It should be immediately obvious from this figure that the number of segregating sites is biased by the number of sequences we include in the data.
-It increases our probability of observing a polymorphism and also since all polymorphisms are given equal weighting in the calculation of the number of segregating sites, any polymorphism will increase the value by 1.
+From the figure, we can see that the number of segregating sites grows as we increase the number of sequences, i.e., segregating sites are biased by sample size.
+It increases our probability of observing a polymorphism, and since all polymorphisms are given equal weighting in the calculation of the number of segregating sites, any polymorphism will increase the value by 1.

 So what do we see if we repeat the same code, but this time for nucleotide diversity or $\pi$?